ngxp/store-service/README.md

 ## Actions

 To dispatch actions a similar approach as mentioned in the selectors is used.
-Add a property with the `@Action(...)` annotation.
+Add a property with the `@Dispatch(...)` annotation.

 ```ts
 // Defined the Action as a class